-Licensure of chiropractors is necessary in Michigan under PA 368 of 1978.
-The rules supply the conditions and requirements for licensure, relicensure, renewal, and continuing education.
+Licensure of physical therapists and physical therapist assistants is necessary in Michigan under PA 368 of 1978.
+The rules supply the conditions and requirements for education, examinations, training, licenses, and professional development requirements for physical therapists and physical therapist assistants.

 When compared to other Great Lakes states (Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin), Michigan's licensure requirements are similar.
-All seven of the other Great Lakes states have rules regulating the practice of chiropractic, and all seven of the Great Lakes states have continuing education requirements.
+All seven of the other Great Lakes states have rules regulating the practice of physical therapy.